The Mobile SDK has a concept of authenticated sessions. Each login and enrolment has a session associated with it.

 STARTING state the necessary information is fetched from the server.

-In this state, the Mobile SDK expects feedback from the user, be it in the form of a confirmation or the input of a second factor (PIN or biometric).
-It is possible that multiple rounds of user input are required.
+In this state, the Mobile SDK expects interaction with the user, be it in the form of a confirmation or the input of a second factor (PIN or biometric).
+It is possible that multiple rounds of user interaction are required.

 There are two pseudo states within